0xKahli/wifi-passwords/README.md

-# wifi-passwords-
+# wifi-passwords
-Shows WiFi Passwords On PC
+Shows WiFi Passwords On PC.
+Execute the .bat file and you're good to go .